Critiques might be outdated

 These asides are clever...

 …if I say so myselfwinking face.
-The :::aside:::aside block directive works on wrapped content, and that content supports regular Markdown.
-Which is why the one to the right “Why not just HTML” can have a footnote link in it (including the footnote definition in a separate footnote reference block).
+The :::aside block directive and the :aside text directive works on wrapped content, and that content supports regular Markdown.
+Which is why the one to the right “Why not just HTML” *Why not just use HTML?
+Obsidian doesn’t support Markdown inside of HTML tags5, so that wasn’t an option.
+Plus it seems a bit heavy next to Markdown syntax. can have a footnote link in it.

 Raw Markdown for the aside mentioned

-**Why not just use HTML?** Obsidian doesn’t support Markdown inside of HTML tags[^quartz-html], so that wasn’t an option.
-Plus it seems a bit heavy next to Markdown syntax.
+[start of paragraph] ... :aside[**Why not just use HTML?** Obsidian doesn’t support Markdown inside of HTML tags[^quartz-html], so that wasn’t an option.
+Plus it seems a bit heavy next to Markdown syntax.] ... [rest of paragraph]

 [^quartz-html]: Quartz **does** support rendering Markdown inside of HTML through a configuration option, `enableInHtmlEmbed{:.variable}`, but since Obsidian doesn't, it makes it hard to use.

-* unit along with the number, but I could do whatever I want since it's
+* the unit along with the number, but I could do whatever I want

-* just a variable, and I control both sides of it. */
+* since it's just a variable, and I control both sides of it. */

 top: var(--aside-offset);